 MSNBC caters to those that tend to look at President Trump less favorably.
 OK… I am trying to be too delicate here.
 They can’t stand him.
 They are still besides themselves that he somehow got elected.
 The talking heads talk about taking too long to react and whatever being done is not enough.
 One guy even suggested that people not watch the White House briefings on this pandemic and only listen to the medical professionals.
 They just had a panel talking about the unfairness of the money the Republican Senate is planning to deposit in each taxpayers account.
 They suggested that the planned distribution is unfair and leaves the lowest income brackets underserved.
 The went on to talk about the number of people that die daily from living in poverty and that we have never declared and fought a war on this.
 They went on to talk about what we need to do after this crisis passes to make things better for the poor moving forward.
 The current segment is now criticizing the Republican Senators that sold stock before the crisis really set in last week.

 Fox News?
 Well, they cater to folks more likely to vote for President Trump.
 OK, again, who am I kidding?
 The viewers of Fox love Trump.
 They think he is best thing that ever happened to this country.
 The talking heads here are also talking about this crisis being a war.
 They are, in contrast, giving credit to Trump and team for reacting quickly and resolutely to rev things up.
 They put a positive spin on what has been done and how we will get through this.
 The talking heads here are talking about the economy and how this will drive us into recession and what we need to do now and afterwards to get the economic engine back to normal.
 One guy suggested that we are overreacting now to the detriment of the economy and this will drive us into a depression.
 Others commented that the stimulus or relief legislation will have no impact on helping improve the economy.
+In writing the above two paragraphs, I have most likely irritated everyone.
+People will post strong and emotional statements trying to correct me and get me to see the light.
+It is inevitable.

 Both channels emphasize the seriousness of what is going on and rightfully acknowledging the dedication and work of the health care professional care professionals on the front line.